The Bellingham Herald: Herald sign

-The Herald rooftop sign, standing 40'x10', is managed by Kane Hall of Daylight Properties.
+The Herald rooftop sign, standing 40'x10', is managed by Daylight Properties.
 Morse Hardware had a similar sign for decades - and boaters would use the two illuminated signs at night for navigation.
 The original sign was lit by more than 300 incandescent bulbs before changing to neon four years later.
 In 2016, Daylight Properties installed modern aluminum lights, "creating a programmable LED lighting system that shows a variety of colors beyond the traditional neon red".
 The colors change to a bright red and green for the holiday season and can display multiple colors in accord with local festivals and holidays.

 Subscription

 The Bellingham Herald produces newspaper articles in print and digital form.
 The newspaper is printed alongside the Skagit Valley Herald in Skagit County and distributed to businesses, homes, and newspaper boxes in Whatcom County, excluding Point Roberts.
 The newspaper ended its Saturday print edition in 2019.

+On April 26, 2023, the newspaper announced its daily print edition will be delivered via the U.S. Mail instead of by a local carrier effective June 26.
+Beginning January 29, 2024, the paper will publish print editions only on Wednesdays and Saturdays, while an e-edition will continue to be published daily.